galvez/yamlful/README.md

   }
 ```

-Note tht `client` is used to [inject][3] Nuxt's axios instance.
+Note that `client` is used to [inject][3] Nuxt's axios instance.

 See the [API template][4] used for the Nuxt module.

 # Other frameworks

-Modules and extensions for other frameworks can be implemented using the main exported function in the `yamful` package.
+Modules and extensions for other frameworks can be implemented using the main exported function in the `yamlful` package.
 PRs are very much welcome.

 [1]: https://nuxtjs.org
 [2]: https://github.com/nuxt-community/axios-module